 That’s a lot of skills!

-I’ve seen students write “The proof is . . . .” and “Here is the proof.”
+I’ve seen students write, “The proof is . . . .” and “Here is the proof.”
 I’d like them to be smoother when citing evidence, so I introduced them to some writing stems.

-Writing stems are sentence starters
+Writing stems are sentence starters.

-What I’ve discovered with my students is that they’ve learned how to find the answer in the text (we practice that skill a lot!), but students still can’t seem to get the answers from their heads to their papers.
+I’ve discovered with my students that they’ve learned how to find the answer in the text (we practice that skill a lot!), but students still can’t seem to get the answers from their heads to their papers.

 Writing stems give students a starting place when citing evidence from a text.